overviewer/Minecraft-Overviewer/README.rst

 The Overviewer will put a cached image for every chunk *directly in your world directory by default*.
-If you do not like this behavior, you can specify another location with the --chunkdir option.
+If you do not like this behavior, you can specify another location with the --cachedir option.
 See below for details.

 Options
 -------